brunofaria27/image-processing/README.md

+# Documentation Acess
+To access the documentation, simply [click here]().
+However, at the moment we only have the documentation in Portuguese in the form of an article.
+Nothing to add to the README.

 ## CRIC Cervix Cell Classification - [CSV Description](https://github.com/brunofaria27/image-processing/blob/main/src/data/classifications.csv)

 400 images from microscope slides of the uterine cervix using the conventional smear (Pap smear) and the epithelial cell abnormalities classified according to Bethesda system.